yazi-rs/yazi-rs.github.io/docs/plugins/overview.md

 Typically, a preloader only needs to implement one of them - either single or multiple.
 This depends on the specific task and the magnitude of the workload.
 If it truly requires loading multiple files at once, the user needs to be prompted to enable the `multi` option for it.

+## Sendable value {#sendable}

+Yazi's plugin can run concurrently on multiple threads.
+For better performance, only the following types of combinations can be used for inter-thread data exchange:

+- nil
+- boolean
+- number
+- string
+- table and nested tables, with the above types as values

 ## Debugging {#debugging}